 His poignant short film Grasshoppers – Cavallette about war and conflicts in the history of humanity received an Oscar nomination for Best Animated Short Film at the 1991 Academy Awards, and it is worth noting that the accolade eventually went to British animator Nick Park who invented amazing series like Wallace and Gromit and Shaun the Sheep and had as many as two films out of three nominated that year, so it was a fair game.

-In 2013, the Walt Disney Family Museum in San Francisco presented the exhibition Bruno Bozzetto: Animation, Maestro! featuring 60 original pieces of art mostly taken from Allegro non troppo, which was labelled “a gorgeous send-up of Fantasia” at the time of its American release in 1976 and was recommended to animation students by Disney legend Ward Kimball who called it “one of his favourite animated films of all time”.
+In 2013, the Walt Disney Family Museum in San Francisco opened the exhibition Bruno Bozzetto: Animation, Maestro! featuring 60 original pieces of art mostly taken from Allegro non troppo, which was labelled “a gorgeous send-up of Fantasia” at the time of its American release in 1976 and was recommended to animation students by Disney legend Ward Kimball who called it “one of my favourite animated films of all time”.

-Bozzetto means sketch, drawing, work of art in Italian.
+Bruno, the word ‘Bozzetto’ means sketch, drawing, work of art in Italian.
 Is it a coincidence?

 You are amazing at drawing.